DIGImend/uclogic-tools/README.md

 * libusb >= 1.0

-Libusb development packages are usually named `libusb-dev` or `libusb-devel`.
+Libusb development packages are usually named `libusb-1.0-0-dev` or `libusbx-devel`.

 To build from a distribution tarball the usual `./configure && make` is sufficient.